Graduate Admissions for Clinical Psychology

 Admission to the Clinical Program at The University of Mississippi, as at other APA-approved programs across the country, is extremely competitive.
 We receive approximately 100-125 applications each year for the clinical program.
-From this group, the clinical faculty select approximately 30 of the top applicants for on-campus interviews.
-These interviews usually occur in February, and we extend interview invitations weeks in advance.
+From this group, the clinical faculty select approximately 30 for on-campus interviews.
+These interviews usually occur in February, and we extend interview invitations in December.
 We consider these on-campus interviews to be an important source of information for applicants in making informed decisions about where and how they will spend the next several years of their lives.
 While on campus, applicants have the opportunity to observe firsthand what graduate training at The University of Mississippi is really like.
-Applicants usually interview with 2-3 faculty; meet with other graduate students; tour the campus, department, and the Psychological Services Center; and attend two informal dinner gatherings.
+Applicants usually interview with 3 faculty; meet with other graduate students; tour the campus, department, and the Psychological Services Center; and attend two informal dinner gatherings.

-Applicants usually are informed of admission decisions before April 1, and those offered admission are required to notify us of their acceptance of our offers by April 15.
+Applicants are informed of admission decisions thereafter, and those offered admission are required to notify us of their acceptance of our offers by April 15.
 We typically admit around 8 students annually.
-Click here for information about students who have most recently applied and been admitted to our program (number of applications received, average GPA and GRE scores of students beginning the program, etc.)
+The Student Admissions, Outcomes, and Other Data table on this website contains information about students who have most recently applied and been admitted to our program (number of applications received, average GPA and GRE scores of students beginning the program, etc.).

 Students should apply to the psychology graduate programs through the Graduate School.
 The entire application process is completed online, and is initiated by clicking the Graduate School link.
 Detailed instructions are presented below and should be followed carefully.
 There is a checklist at the end of this document to make sure your application includes all required materials.